a-developer-and-her-mac/knowledge/quotes/README.md

 - "It's never too late to be what you might've been.” –George Eliot

 - “If you can dream it, you can do it.” –Walt Disney

+- There is no shortcut to any place worth going.